mikeshulman/narya/README.md

 ### Variable matches

-The most important kind of match is matching against a free variable that belongs to a datatype instance whose indices are distinct free variables not occurring in any of the parameters.
+The most important kind of match is matching against a free variable that belongs to a datatype instance whose indices are distinct free variables not occurring in any of the parameters, in a checking context.
 In this case, the output type *and* the types of all other variables in the context are *refined* while checking each branch of the match, by substituting the corresponding constructor applied to its pattern variables, and its corresponding indices, for these free variables.
 This is similar to the behavior of Agda when splitting a definition on a variable.

 For example, we can prove that natural number addition is associative:
 ```